hhsadiq/medium-clone-nestjs/docs/cli.md

    - Delete

    Use the arrow keys to navigate and the spacebar to select multiple options.
 Press the Enter key to move to the next step.

+#### Critical Use Cases for New Modules and Dependencies

+1. **Starting a New Module at the Initial Version:**

+   When implementing a new feature, create a new module starting from its initial version (v1), even if other existing modules have higher versions (e.g., v3, v4).
+This establishes a clear versioning baseline for the new module.

+2. **Using the Latest Version for Dependencies:**

+   If the new feature’s initial version depends on another module, it should reference the latest version of that module.

+3. **Example:**

+   For a new `restaurant` feature, create a `restaurant` module starting at version `v1`.
+If this module depends on the user module, which is currently at version `v4`, the `restaurant` module will reference and interact with version `v4` of the `user` module.

 ## FAQ